seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-04-27-coe-surpise-hyper-cve.md

 The original [issue](https://github.com/hyperium/hyper/issues/2877) was filed on May 27, 2022.
 Trying to better understand, I asked some poorly worded follow-up questions.
 Another contributor filed a pull request trying to fix the underlying issue.
 Several collaborators reviewed that PR, but didn’t fully grasp what it was trying to fix.
 It then fell into the void.

 On April 11, 2023, someone decided to file a public CVE for the described issue, without following the security policy.
 I commented on the issue that while the motivation for doing so was likely good-intentioned, it was the wrong way to go about it.
-GitHub imported the report, which started triggering dependabot warnings.<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup> This surprised us, and at least four people dropped everything to handle the fire alarm.<sup id="fnref:3"><a href="#fn:3" class="footnote-ref" role="doc-noteref">3</a></sup>
+GitHub imported the report, which started triggering dependabot warnings.[^2] This surprised us, and at least four people dropped everything to handle the fire alarm.[^3]

 The first step was trying to determine a reproducible example.
 We didn’t notice at the time it was filed, but the original issue did not include full reproducible instructions.
 We tried to create some unit tests to mimic the behavior described, but couldn’t trigger the issue.